murtaza-bagwala/foreign-exchange-rate-service/README.md

 - mvn spring-boot:run

 After running, the project, switch to your browser and hit http://localhost:8080/api/currencies.
-We should see the list of APIs
+We should see the list of Currencies.

 Swagger documentation is also added, and it will be up at http://localhost:8080/swagger-ui.html#/